-Great article a few days ago in the New York Times on genetic genealogy and adoption research.
-It begins:
+Great article a few days ago in the New York Times on genetic genealogy and adoption research, “With DNA Testing, Suddenly They Are Family.”

 Growing up, Khrys Vaughan always believed that she had inherited her looks and mannerisms from her father, and that her appreciation for tradition and old-fashioned gentility stemmed from her parents’ Southern roots.
 But those facets of her self-image crumbled when she was told, at age 42, that she had been adopted.